adrielcafe/lyricist/README.md

 // Required
 implementation "cafe.adriel.lyricist:lyricist:${latest-version}"

-// If you want to use @Strings to generate code for you compileOnly "cafe.adriel.lyricist:lyricist-processor:${latest-version}" ksp "cafe.adriel.lyricist:lyricist-processor:${latest-version}"
+// If you want to use @LyricistStrings to generate code for you ksp "cafe.adriel.lyricist:lyricist-processor:${latest-version}"

 // If you want to migrate from strings.xml